gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 Memory appears not as static storage, but as transformed organizational persistence: prior coherence remains causally active in downgraded form and can later re-shape present dynamics.

-Cycles 41–48 refine this further.
+Cycles 41–49 refine this further.
 Memory does not remain equally active at all times.
 It can persist at different functional levels:
 - as active lower-order organization
 - as weakening lower-order organization
 - as weak transformed background constraint
 - as renewed sub-threshold shaping pressure on a restored independent regime
+- as recurrent sub-threshold shaping pressure on a restored independent regime

 This suggests a possible route toward more genuinely longitudinal AI behavior, in which memory-like persistence and historical sensitivity emerge from transformed coherence rather than static recall alone.